Sub-Rural Fringe

 © Alan Murray-Rust.
 Licensed for use under a creative commons licence - http://www.creativecommons.org/licenses/by-sa/2.0/

-The landscape character of this zone is defined by an open landscape with strong rural indicators such as open space, relict field patterns and boundaries, high levels of woodland and a general absence of housing or active industry.
-Nevertheless, the influence of nearby or surrounding urban settlement has fundamentally altered their character, and some character areas in the zone, for example ‘Phoenix Golf Club’, and ‘Roundwood, Rawmarsh’ are completely encircled by urban development.
-All these areas have previously been dominated by agricultural or industrial character (sometimes both), however these activities have now generally ceased and the management of these landscapes is generally concerned with maintaining their amenity value as green spaces whilst encouraging opportunities for recreation and biodiversity.
-The character areas within this zone feature a wide variety of character types dating to many different periods, ranging from ancient woodlands to 20th century sports provision.
-As a result, this zone is often one of character transition, areas of sub-rural character often blending or interlocking with adjacent urban landscapes.
+All these areas have previously been dominated by agricultural or industrial character (sometimes both), but these activities have now generally ceased and the management of these areas is generally concerned with maintaining their amenity value as green spaces, whilst encouraging opportunities for recreation and biodiversity.
+The character areas within this zone feature a wide variety of character units dating to many different periods, ranging from ancient woodlands to 20th century sports provision.
+As a result, this zone is often one of character transition, areas of sub-rural character blending or interlocking with adjacent urban landscapes.

 Relationships with Adjacent Character Zones